openstack-infra/jenkins-job-builder/doc/source/definition.rst

 Is the raw way of adding support for the `xvnc` wrapper.

-To get the apropriate xml to use you would need to create/edit a job in Jenkins and grab the relevant raw xml segment from the `config.xml`.
+To get the appropriate xml to use you would need to create/edit a job in Jenkins and grab the relevant raw xml segment from the `config.xml`.